GundlaTrinath/React_app/README.md

   cd react
 ```

-Next, the zipfile of my project in your path.
+Next, download zipfile of my project in your path.

 Run this code in your terminal